Ramneek82810/Stock-market-dashboard/README.md

 ## Why Use SP500 Visualizer? 🔍

 -Simplified Analysis: Visual data helps you understand market behavior faster.

-Easy-to-Use: Built for clarity with minimal effort required to generate insights.
+-Easy-to-Use: Built for clarity with minimal effort required to generate insights.
 Extensible: Expand the project to analyze other stock indices or financial metrics.
 For Everyone: Designed for beginners, analysts, and finance professionals.